briteoctopus/AwesomeOpossums/README.md

 The class(es) I created are:

 1. .background
-Adds a transparent background to various sections of the site to make the content more easily readable against the background.
+Adds a transparent background color to various sections of the site to make the content more easily readable against the site background/image.

 2. .invis
 Used to add display:none to elements.
 Specifcially used by the JavaScript function to show/hide the hamburger icon based on screen sizes specified in media querys.